-2022/23 Annual Budget & Assessment NOTICE & Diclosures are Enclosed in this Mailing.
+Annual Assessment NOTICE Enclosed in this Mailing.

-The approved 2022-2023 Pro Forma Budget has been approved by the Board and the Assessment will remain at \$24.00 per year, per property effective July 1, 2022.
-Payment is due on July 1, 2022 and becomes delinquent on August 1.
+The Board approved 2023-24 Pro Forma Budget and the Assessment will remain at \$24.00 per year, per property effective July 1, 2023.
+Payment is due on July 1, 2023 and becomes delinquent on 8/1.
 Checks only please.
-Late payments are subject to a \$10 late fee plus 1% interest monthly on your outstanding balance.
-Members who purchased their properties prior to 1996 are exempt from paying the annual \$24 Assessment but are still subject to the MPOA CC&R
+Late payments are subject to a \$10 late fee.
+The 2023-2024 Pro Forma Budget and Annual Disclosures are included in this mailing.
+Full documents are also available on our website.